-APPENDIX E: FY 2023/2024 California DOT Debarment and Suspension Certification
+APPENDIX E: CA DOT Debarment and Suspension Certification for FY 2023/24

 GOALS AND OBJECTIVES

 El Dorado County Transportation Commission 2023/24 Goals and Objectives

 ACRONYMS

 Commonly Used Acronyms List

 INTRODUCTION

 The Overall Work Program (OWP) is the primary management tool for the El Dorado County Transportation Commission (EDCTC) identifying the activities and a schedule of work for regional transportation planning in El Dorado County, excluding the Lake Tahoe basin.
 The Tahoe Basin, including the eastern portion of El Dorado County, is within the transportation planning jurisdiction of the Tahoe Regional Planning Agency.